abTEM/abTEM/README.md

 | [**Examples**](https://github.com/jacobjma/abTEM/tree/master/examples)
 | [**Gitter**](https://gitter.im/abTEM/)

+**This program is under development and subject to changes.
+Please be aware and report issues.**

 abTEM provides a Python API for running simulations of Transmission Electron Microscopy images using the multislice algorithm.

-This program is under development and subject to changes.
+It is designed to work with atomistic simulation with the

 ## Installation